Nilzor/xkcdreader/README.md

 omit it.
 Separation between domain and network layers allowed me to put a lot of business logic outside of the Fragment and Activity classes still.
 For a production app aimed at living longer than this app, I'd definitely go for a view pattern, possibly MVVM, to allow for better handling and better maintainability.

+# Improvement points

+Here are some areas that I see need improvement:

+- UI could need better hints for what navigation patterns are available
+- No state is saved, so the app will reset after process kill
+- When transcript is present, the scrollview might fight with the bottom sheet for vertical scroll
+- The click to show the comic details is a bit sluggish, unknown why